Measurement of the mass of Higgs boson through HZ production at FCC-ee: Backgrounds

 \section{Backgrounds}

 It is crucial to understand and suppress the Standard Model (SM) background processes that can resemble the $ZH$ final state such as $2l+X$ or most probable final state ($2l+2j$).

 The most significant irreducible background comes from processes with the same visible final states as the signal: $e^{+} e^{-} \to ZZ$; this is the dominant background when one $Z$ decays leptonically ($Z\to l^{+} l^{-}$) and the other $Z$ decays hadronically ($Z\to jj$ or $b\bar{b}$), closely resembling $ZH \to l^{+} l^{-} b\bar{b}$ events.
 Distinguishing the Higgs from the $Z$ requires excellent invariant mass resolution and b-tagging efficiency.

-Initial State Radiation (ISR) and beamstrahlung can lower the effective center-of-mass energy and distort the kinematic distributions, enhancing contributions from processes like $e^+ e^- \to ZZ$ at lower invariant masses.
+The ISR and BS can lower the effective center-of-mass energy and distort the kinematic distributions, enhancing contributions from processes like $e^+ e^- \to ZZ$ at lower invariant masses.
 Accurate modeling and correction of ISR effects are necessary for precision studies.

-Some reducible backgrounds may be suppressed through selection cuts but still contribute due to detector resolution effects or misidentification: $e^+e^- \to W^+ W^- \to l^+l^- + MET$: although the final state includes missing energy, some $W^+W^-$ events can pass the signal selection if a lepton and two jets are reconstructed similarly to a $ZH$ candidate.
+Some reducible backgrounds may be suppressed through selection cuts but still contribute due to detector resolution effects or misidentification: $e^+e^- \to W^+ W^- \to l^+l^- + MET$: although the final state includes missing transverse energy (MET), some $W^+W^-$ events can pass the signal selection if a lepton and two jets are reconstructed similarly to a $ZH$ candidate.

-At $\sqrt{s} = 240$ GeV center-of-mass energy, there is no contribution from real top-antitop production to the background.
-Only off-shell production contributes, however the $ZH$ analyses at 240 GeV are not much impacted by $t\bar t$ processes.
+At $\sqrt{s} = 240$ GeV center-of-mass energy, there is no contribution from real top-antitop ($t\bar t$) production to the background.
+Only off-shell production contributes through $e^+ e^- \to W^+ W^- b\bar b$ ($2\to 4$) process.
+However the $ZH$ analyses at 240 GeV are not much impacted by this $t^*\bar t^*$ process.
 This is also one of the reasons why FCC-ee chooses this energy point for precision Higgs studies.
 At $\sqrt{s} = 365$ GeV, $t\bar{t}$ is an important and potentially irreducible background for certain $ZH$ final states.
 Careful analysis is needed to control and subtract it, especially when studying $H \to b\bar{b}$ or other hadronic Higgs decays.

+For FCC-ee at $240$ GeV and $365$ GeV, the overlay of multiple $\gamma\gamma \to \text{hadrons}$ events per bunch crossing is smaller but still relevant for precision jet measurements.
+This background mainly affects jet reconstruction and event pile-up-like contamination, especially in the forward region.
+It contributes additional low-$p_T$ tracks and calorimeter clusters, which degrades b-tagging performance, jet energy resolution and recoil mass resolution.
+After cleaning jets the resolution can be nearly recovered at the mentioned energy scales.
+Here, it does not dominate our event counts, a quantitative impact at most $10\%$ on mass resolution, however it is important for detector performance and precision observables (especially for hadronic final states), see Ref. \cite{Thomson2016, Heinemeyer2021}.

+Here, we are interested in main backgrounds resulting in two opposite sign leptons (electron or muon) and at least two jets (at least one is b-tagged).
+There may be other relevant backgrounds, but we need to avoid them overlapping with the main $ZZ$ or $t \bar t$ background.